olivemckenzie2003/nosql-challenge/README.md

 # nosql-challenge

-This challenge mainly makes use of Mongo Database, Jupiter Notebook and Panda dataFrames.
+This challenge mainly makes use of MongoDB Database, Jupiter Notebook and Panda dataFrames.

-In github set up a respository called "nosqlchallenge" and clone it to the folder on personal computer where starter files are stored
+In github setup a respository called "nosqlc_hallenge" and clone it to the folder on personal computer where starter files are stored.

-Starter files are downloaded on personal computer and extracted inside a folder called "nosqlchallenge". setuo files are as follows:
+Starter files are downloaded from assignment requirements on https://courses.bootcampspot.com/courses/2522/assignments/42841#submiton to personal computer and extracted inside a folder called "noSQL".

+Downloaded files are as follows:

   NoSQL_setup_starter.ipynb